IV.4 War participants

 Friedrich August Huthsteiner, son of Col. Heinrich Christian Huthsteiner, was killed during the siege of Torgau 1813.

-Johann Wilhelm Huthsteiner joined the Royal Prussian Silesian Grenadier Battalion and fought against NApoleon.
+Johann Wilhelm Huthsteiner joined the Royal Prussian Silesian Grenadier Battalion and fought against Napoleon.
 His traces got lost in 1813 around Wiesbaden.

 World War I